akaunting/akaunting/README.md

 ## Docker

-It is possible to containerise Akounting using the [`docker-compose`](./docker-compose.yaml) file.
+It is possible to containerise Akaunting using the [`docker-compose`](docker/docker-compose.build.yaml) file.
 Here are a few commands:

 ```
 # Make sure you the dependencies are installed
 composer install && composer dump-autoload

 # Build the app
-docker-compose build
+docker-compose -f docker/docker-compose.build.yaml build

 # Run the app
 docker-compose up